Python users guide

 eval "$(conda shell.bash hook)" # basically inits your conda - prevents errors like: CommandNotFoundError: Your shell has not been properly configured ...

-conda activate /home/andre/anaconda3/envs/idba-example # We will need to activate our conda enviroment on the remote node
+conda activate /home/username/anaconda3/envs/idba-example # We will need to activate our conda enviroment on the remote node

 idba idba_ud -r data/read.fa -o output